Certified Sex Therapists deal with concerns related to:

 - Clinical Social Work

 - Board Certification requires 150 hours of classroom education.
-Taken at 5 hours per week (class is held every Saturday from 9:30am-3:00pm) the program can be completed in less than one year if classes are attended continuously.
+Classes are held every Saturday or every other month for 5 days ( Thursday - Monday 9:30am-3:00pm EST) The program can be completed in less than one year if classes are attended continuously.

 - Supervision may be taken concurrently with the education program.